vivo87/react-hooks-dynamic-form/packages/rhdf-lib/README.md

 };
 ```

-> Please note, remoteValues are subject for useEffect immutable dependencies. they `MUST NOT` be assigned inline with useFormApi call in order to avoid infinity loop overload.
+> Please note, remoteValues are subject for useEffect immutable dependencies.
+These values **MUST NOT** be assigned inline with useFormApi call in order to avoid infinity loop overload.
 See example below.

 Considering this example with inline initialization of remoteValues: